jamesjinlee/jamesjinlee.github.io/pages/about.md

 Hi I'm James!
 Thanks for spending the time to get to know me a bit better!
 I'm currently a sophomore at Dartmouth College majoring in Computer Science modified with digital arts.

+Put shortly, I love to create!
+Whether it be through code, through design, or random artwork I do on photoshop, I love to create things that are beautiful, innovative, and inspiring.

-Check out my projects to see some cool thinks I've done/am working on!
+Check out my projects to see some cool things I've done/am working on!
 And if you have any questions, or just want to talk, feel free to contact me through:

 Email: james.j.lee.20@dartmouth.edu